daviseford/email_templater/README.md

 Automatic date-based keycode generation
 Custom advertisement insertion
 Fully responsive emails
 Styles and link tracking are inlined - no need to ever touch HTML!

+# Known Issues:
+1.)
+In SmartFocus, you may see {cke_protected} or {C} appear at the top of your email.
+Switch to source and remove the following two blocks of text: <!-- SUBJECT LINE: --> and <!-- KEYCODE: -->